No more fallacies. Why do airplanes fly?

 Fig. 2 Pair of wing tip vortices behind an airplane.
 Source: https://th.bing.com...

 According to the most recent results, obtained through the computational implementation of the previously mentioned development (see following animation), it is confirmed that, in effect, the lift, and even, the drag component are obtained precisely for simplified shapes** [2], which gives rise to a future development not only in aerodynamics but computational fluid dynamics (CFD), specifically in the field of vorticity-based methods (vortex methods).
-From the above, it seems that the current development answers one of the fundamental unknowns in aerodynamics, which had been veiled until now, despite the fact that its solution was always in sight: the lift (and drag) 'force' is generated due to velocity field generated by detached vorticity from the entire surface, not only along the external edges.
-The only thing required was to revisit the definitions and to be pragmatic, putting aside all kind of assumptions, beliefs, feelings or prejudices (and, hopefully, referencing a previous work, in order to avoid further suspicion!); doubt everything, assume nothing: that is the true spirit of Science!
+From the above, it seems that the current development answers one of the fundamental unknowns in aerodynamics, which had been veiled until now, even though its solution was always in sight: the lift (and drag) 'force' is generated due to velocity field generated by detached vorticity from the entire surface, not only along the external edges.
+The only thing required was to revisit the definitions and to be pragmatic, putting aside all kind of assumptions, beliefs, feelings, or prejudices (and, hopefully, referencing a previous work, to avoid further suspicion!); doubt everything, assume nothing: that is the true spirit of Science!

 **From this formulation (velocity-vorticity) the pressure field is decoupled from the flow solution, therefore, it is a consequence and not the cause of the generation of aerodynamic force!